MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-records-management.md

 Retention labels that are used for records management have a UI presence in Microsoft 365 apps.
 Make sure you provide guidance for end users and your help desk before you deploy retention labels to your production network.

 The most effective end-user documentation will be customized guidance and instructions you provide for the retention label names and configurations you choose.
-See the following blog post for a download package that you can use to train users and drive adoption: [End User Training for Retention Labels in M365 – How to Accelerate Your Adoption](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-user-training-for-retention-labels-in-m365-how-to-accelerate/ba-p/1750861).
+See the following  post for a download package that you can use to train users and drive adoption: [End User Training for Retention Labels in M365 – How to Accelerate Your Adoption](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-user-training-for-retention-labels-in-m365-how-to-accelerate/ba-p/1750861).

-You will also find basic user instructions in the follow section: [Manually apply retention labels](create-apply-retention-labels.md#manually-apply-retention-labels).
+You will also find basic user instructions in the following section: [Manually apply retention labels](create-apply-retention-labels.md#manually-apply-retention-labels).